dsentker/url-signature-bundle/README.md

 phpunit Shift/UrlSignatureBundle/Tests
 ```

-Or, if you prefer Windows:
+Or, if you use Windows:
 ```shell
  .\vendor\bin\phpunit.bat Shift/UrlSignatureBundle/Tests/ --configuration phpunit.xml
  ```